trekcc-ops/gemp-stccg/README.md

 ## gemp-stccg-common

-This module contains definitions used throughout the project, including enums for card types, cultures, zones, and the like.
+This module contains definitions used throughout the project, including enums for card types, affiliations, zones, and the like.
 It also contains certain low-level classes for HTTP responses.

 ## gemp-stccg-logic